Severe weather preparedness

 Global warming is a legitimate threat, and some analysts estimate by 2050, severe weather and climate-related events could displace 1.2 billion people across the globe, putting communities and the businesses they support at risk.
 As global climate change leads to more severe weather conditions, it will continue to threaten more individuals and the environments where they live.
 Building resilience against natural hazards and climate threats is paramount.

-Severe weather such as hurricanes, floods, tornados, and other weather-related events put millions in harm’s way every year.
+Severe weather-related events put millions in harm’s way every year.
 Often, preparedness on the part of responders, government agencies, healthcare organizations, and private companies can mean the difference between life and death.

 Climate events can impact your employees, infrastructure, brand, and operations; developing business resiliency during these potentially harmful events is imperative.
 This kit outlines how to assess and mitigate the impact a severe weather event can have on your organization and employees.